levlafayette/SpartanNCI/Lessons/Lesson_1.md

 ### Part 1: NCI and Tenjin
 * Also has cloud Infrastructure - Tenjin - a private cloud built on NeCTAR hardware for NCI's collaborating organisations; and NeCTAR Research Cloud for researchers from any affiliated Australian university.
 * Designed for services complementary to the HPC system for exporting processed data sets and on-demand computation.
 * Both use similar hardware and network as the supercomputer specification.
-Tenjin in particular is tightly coupled with the HPC and storage infrastructure.
 -- *Slide End* --

 -- *Slide* --